UrbaneD0ge/Gamaro/README.md

 ```
 GIVEN a gamaro platform
-WHEN I visit the site for the first time
+WHEN I visit the site for the first time!

 THEN I am presented with the option to sign up or login and all the products available for sale
 WHEN I sign up
 THEN I am taken to homepage which has all the products available for sale